baendlorel/archiver/README.md

 ## Vault

-Manage vaults, which are used to group archived items.
+Manage vaults, which group archived items.

 ### use

 Change the current vault.
-Default vault is `@` with internal vault id `0`.
+The default vault is `@` with an internal vault id `0`.

 ```bash
 # also `arv v` or `arv vlt`